MoNo258/Exchange_Rates_Board-project/README.md

 };
 ```

-2. Create accounts for FIXER API and XTB API.

 ## Webpack stuff

 How to run app?

-in `package.json` there is key `scripts` which give information what needs to be run when app is starting.
+In `package.json` there is key called `scripts` which give information what needs to be run when app is starting.
 ```JavaScript
 {
 "start": "webpack-dev-server --hot -d",